lsst-sitcom/sitcomtn-037/index.rst

 Responses to Charge Questions and Deliverables
 ==============================================

-The use-cases referenced throughout the document are all found on the :ref:`pg-D1-Use-cases` page.
+The use-cases referenced throughout the document are all found on the `dedicated confluence page <https://confluence.lsstcorp.org/display/LSSTCOM/Use-Cases>`_ and are further described below.

 .. _Deliverable 1: